 - Reducing damage to remaining teeth from a misaligned bite

 - Restoring self-confidence after an accident or injury

 Creating dental bridges is both a science and an art.
 The bridgework must feel functional and natural, and it must also match your natural teeth.
 To mimic the look of natural enamel, dentists may use zirconia or porcelain fused to metal.

 Getting a Dental Bridge

 Your dentist will schedule two appointments for creating and fitting your bridge.
-During your first visit, the dentist will give you a local anesthetic and prepare the abutment teeth for the appliance.
-After shaping the neighboring teeth, the dentist will take a bite impression.
+During your first visit, the dentist will give you a local anaesthetic and prepare the abutment teeth for the appliance.
+After shaping the neighbouring teeth, the dentist will take a bite impression.
 This impression will become the mold for the bridge’s structure.
 You will then get a temporary bridge and crowns to protect the abutment teeth while your permanent bridge is being made.